5c077/ExpressionDB/README.md

 # MuscleDB_skeletonised
-Derived from MuscleDB, a collaborative project between Laura Hughes, Karen Esser, and Michael Hughes, this database seeks to establish a model intended to help researchers sort and visualise their data on a user-friendly ShinyApps platform.
+Derived from MuscleDB, a collaborative project between Laura Hughes, Karen Esser, and Michael Hughes, this database seeks to use the structure (skeleton) of MuscleDB to establish a template intended to help researchers sort and visualise their data on a user-friendly ShinyApps (HTML) platform.